-The CPGs are designed to provide concise practical advice regarding assessment and management of common and serious paediatric conditions.
+The CPGs are designed to provide concise practical advice regarding assessment and management of common and/or serious paediatric conditions.
 They are developed by a multidisciplinary team of practising clinicians, based on the available evidence and consensus.

 The CPG Development Group